Cycloalkane: Ring strain

-Reactions
+Synthesis reactions

 Cycloalkanes, referred to as naphthenes, are a major substrate for the catalytic reforming process.
 In the presence of a catalyst and at temperatures of about 495 to 525 °C, naphthenes undergo dehydrogenation to give aromatic derivatives:

 The process provides a way to produce high octane gasoline.

 In another major industrial process, cyclohexanol is produced by the oxidation of cyclohexane in air, typically using cobalt catalysts: